 How to Find Your Personal Best Time to Post

 Generic posting times are a good start, but they don't account for your unique audience.
 Your followers have specific habits, and uncovering them is the key to unlocking consistent engagement.
+Combining TikTok analytics with a broader social media analytics platform gives you a complete picture of when your followers are most active.
 Instead of guessing, use TikTok's built-in analytics to find data-driven answers.

 Step 1: Switch to a Creator or Business Account